Facebook groups warning women about online daters could be a risky business | CBC News

 It's a way to protect ourselves.
 We need to have access to information.- "Marie," user of Ottawa-area group

-"Women there [in the group] knew that it was not okay what I've been through," she said.
+"Women there [in the group] knew that it was not OK, what I've been through," she said.

 Marie's post about her ex prompted a flood of sympathy from other women.